 It’s now harder than ever to find a place that can still develop film.
 What do you do when you find a stash of 35mm film rolls in your parents’ photos when they’re downsizing?
-What if you shoot digital photos now, but really want to experiment with film someday?
+What if you shoot digital photos now, but really want to get started shooting with film?
 Or maybe, after a thousand-dollar phone fumble, you take disposable cameras to the beach.

 Be careful of the difference between 35mm negative film that is already developed and undeveloped film.
 Strips of brown or black and white images in groups of 4 – 6 are negatives and they can be scanned.
 Any film still contained within a metal or plastic cartridge MUST BE developed.
 If you try and open it on your own you will expose it to light and ruin the images.